 The City of Gardena is located in the South Bay Region of Los Angeles County, approximately 13 miles south of downtown Los Angeles; refer to Exhibit 2-1, Project Location.
 The proposed Hotel Development Standards General Plan Amendment and Zoning Code Amendment (Project) would primarily apply to all properties within the City of Gardena that are designated General Commercial and Industrial and zoned General Commercial (C-3), Heavy Commercial (C-4), Industrial (M-1), and General Industrial (M-2), and that are located on an Arterial or Major Collector Street; refer to Exhibit 2-2; Potential Amenity Hotel Sites.
 However, it should be noted the Project includes an amendment to the General Plan Land Use Plan to allow for an increased FAR for specific uses or zones along arterials and major collector streets up to a 2.75 FAR in the General Commercial land use area for specific uses or zones (self-storage facilities are already authorized to have a FAR of 2.75) and up to a 2.00 FAR in the Industrial area for specific uses or zones, and other minor clean-up language to the Zoning Code, as described below.
-These minor revisions to the Zoning Code would apply to any property within the specific Zoning district (that is, not limited to properties within the City of Gardena that are designated General Commercial and Industrial and zoned General Commercial (C-3), Heavy Commercial (C-4), Industrial (M-1), and General Industrial (M-2), and that are located on an Arterial or Major Collector Street).
+These minor revisions to the Zoning Code would apply to any property within the specific Zoning district (that is, not limited to properties within the City of Gardena that are designated General Commercial and Industrial and zoned General Commercial (C-3), Heavy Commercial (C-4), Industrial (M-1), and General Industrial and zoned General Commercial (C-3), Heavy Commercial (C-4), Industrial (M-1), and General Industrial and zoned that are located on an Arterial or Major Collector Street).